Wednesday, November 6, 2024

 Feast of Tabernacles 2024 - Changing the Physical Environment

 After Atonement comes the Feast of Tabernacles, a seven day festival to celebrate the kingdom of God and the millennial rule of Christ and the saints on the earth.
 The first of the seven days is a holy day, a day of rest and assembly.
-Traditionally, on the other days we assembly every morning for services, usually having double services on the weekly Sabbath as it comes during the Feast.
+Traditionally, on the other days we assembly every morning for services.
+The eighth day, the Last Great Day, is a day of rest and we have double services.
+I will cover that more in the next post.

 After Christ returns and the saints are resurrected to immortality, as represented by the Day of Trumpets (1 Corinthians 15:50-57, Revelation 11:15-19), and after Satan is put away as pictured by Atonement (Revelation 20:1-3), Christ and the saints will rule the earth for a thousand years (Revelation 20:4).
 Our rule will bring happiness to mankind.
 The Feast of Tabernacles represents the happiness of both the millennium and the kingdom of God for eternity.
 To help us picture this, God gives us our second tithe to enjoy during the Feast, money we can spend for festival expenses, food, drink, entertainment, and recreation.